-3.3 POTENTIAL FOR FUTURE REVISIONS
+3.2 POTENTIAL FOR FUTURE REVISIONS

 Because the deployment of CIs is a relatively new, evolving, and dynamic topic, more resources, technologies, and services are evolving or becoming available, and more IOOs are gaining deployment experiences.
-As such, there will likely be a need to update this Guidance document in the future to reflect these changes.
+As such, this Guidance document is expected to be revised again in the future to reflect these changes.
+The second revision of this CI Guidance Document is expected to be published in late 2025.
 Updates may include:

-- Inclusion of new resources and standards developed by ITE, SAE, NTCIP, USDOT, the CV PFS, or other entities. - Inclusion of new processes developed for vehicle verification, operations, and monitoring. - Changes or edits to the guidance to provide clarification or updates based on received feedback, new developments in the industry, and deployment experiences. - Additional examples based on successful IOO deployments.
+- Inclusion of new resources and standards developed by ITE, SAE, NTCIP, USDOT, the CV PFS, or other entities. - Inclusion of new processes developed for SCMS provider validation, operations, and monitoring, including references to any processes and documentation developed as part of the Utah DOT "Enabling Trust and Deployment Through Verified Connected Intersections" SMART Grant, which being conducted in partnership with CAMP and SCMS Manager. - Changes or edits to the guidance to provide clarification or updates based on received feedback, new developments in the industry, and deployment experiences. - Additional examples based on successful IOO deployments.